osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 ## How it works
 - **Leverage containers**
-	- They allow multilingual apps
+	- They enable uniform deployment of multilingual apps
-	- They allow resource control
+	- They enable uniform monitoring/scaling/resource control

 - **To move as much function as possible...**
 	- Away from the application code
 	- Into "Orchestrators"
+		- Which rely on the strong encapsulation and common, language agnostic container interface of all microservices.
-		- Shield the app form the "fallacies of distributed computing"
+		- To shield the app form the "fallacies of distributed computing"
-	- Ultimately get to FaaS
+	- Ultimately this leads to FaaS

 - **Orchestrator enforces particular...**
 	- Shape of the app: what it can do